|

 a fire in the centre.
 It would have been very smokey in the Great Hall!

-- The cooking was usually done in
+- The cooking was either done here

 a separate building nearby.